henrikingo/dsi/signal_processing/README.md

 ### Installation

-Install using the same intructions as the change points CLI.
+Install using the same instructions as the change points CLI.

 ### Invocation